Back to projects

 Turborepo

-Monorepo orchestration for the dashboard, Express API, Edge Functions, and shared packages (UI, types, queries)
+Monorepo orchestrating dashboard, API, Edge Functions, and shared packages.

 // Lessons Learned

-• 02Writing multi-agent workflows in 2023 was genuinely painful.
-Token management was inconsistent, model performance varied wildly between runs, and I spent more time debugging agent behavior than building features.
+• 02Multi-agent workflows in 2023 were painful.
+More time debugging agent behavior than building features.